React Native

 to be 33.
 You

-can read more here.
-Make sure this is set accordingly in
+can read more in the Notifee release notes.
+Make sure to set this accordingly in

 your Project-level Gradle file ([YOUR_RN_PROJECT]/android/build.gradle